Georgegriff/cgguitar-site/src/index.md

     - title: Perform
       text: Whether you’re looking to start guitar lessons for the first time or you need help on how to develop your playing, CG Guitar is the right place for you.
 levels:
+  title: CG Guitar can help, no matter your skill level
+  description: Whether you're looking to start guitar lessons for the first time or you need help and advice on how to develop your playing.<br/> CG Guitar is the right place for you!
+1:1, group classes and workshops available.
+  items:
    - title: Beginner
      text: Play music from the first lesson!
 Kick start your guitar playing with enjoyable and frustration free methods.
      image: /images/testimonials/annep.jpg